facilityregistry/fred-api/docs/api_specifications.rst

 Specification Notes
 -------------------

 - The initial API implementation  will support only JSON.
 Once the API stabilizes, support for an XML endpoint is planned.
 - All dates/timestamps should be in `ISO 8601 <http://en.wikipedia.org/wiki/ISO_8601>`_ and include a timezone (default UTC)

-All timezones should b
+- All field/properties should follow the camelCasing convention.

 Core Properties
 ---------------